SoftHu/tos_avg/En/Yohji.md

 It's great to see you.
 I hope you're having a pleasant day.
-The Inari Shrine in Seikyu is full of stories.
+The Fox Shrines in Seikyu is full of stories.
 I often meditate there.]
 Start -->1756949268805708[<b>Speaker 👉 Yohji:</b>